 Understanding Society User Support Team

-Updated by Jack Hewton 10 months ago
+Updated by Jack Hewton over 1 year ago

 Thank you for your response - it got me thinking and I realised my issue was that I did not account for respondents who had a negative value for the _rent variable (-1 dont know, -2 refused, -3 100% rent rebate, -8 inapplicable), mainly the -3 and -8 values.
 After accounting for these the missings are now looking a lot better and appropriate.